hasolanor/CFD-porousmedia/README.md

 ### Solution schemes

-Both problems, the incompressible flow and scalar transport ones, are solved using OpenFOAM, a widely recognised open source package for CFD applications with a Finite Volume-based framework.
+Both problems, the incompressible flow and species transport ones, are solved using OpenFOAM, a widely recognised open source package for CFD applications with a Finite Volume-based framework.

 #### Incompressible Flow